DanielWillian/cooperative-meetings/README.md

 To create the app jar run `mvn clean install`.
 This creates the jar at `target` of `:web-app` module as well as a zip at `target` of `:integration-test` containing the jar and a docker compose file to deploy a playground with PostgreSQL.

+## Running
+Run `make deploy` to have get the application running, information about APIs available can be found at `http://localhost:8080/swagger-ui.html`.
+Run the integration tests with `make integration-test`.
+Run stress test with `make stress` or `make stress-linux` if running on linux.
+To undeploy the application, run `make undeploy`

 ## Testing
 To run the integration tests execute: